-I’m telling you all this to establish my bona fides, as an argument for why you might want to read this post and consider what I have to say, to show that, in addition to being an academic who researches language revival as a social movement, I am also someone who has been directly involved in organizing successful activist campaigns.
-This research and experience have led me to understand language revival in a particular way, and I have found in the recent debates about the future of Gaelic development that, while many on all sides talk about the need for a “grassroots” movement, most of the discourse still conceives of the revival in a very top-down way.
+I’m telling you all this to establish my bona fides: in addition to researching language revival as a social movement, I am also someone with real-world experience in organizing successful activist campaigns, and this combination of research and practical experience has led me to understand language revival in a particular way, as an activist project that only succeeds if it is built from the bottom up, and yet, I have found that in the recent debates about the future of Gaelic development, while many on all sides talk about the need for a “grassroots” movement, most of this discourse is nonetheless founded on very top-down understanding of language revival.

 The difference between a top-down analysis and a grassroots analysis can probably best be illustrated by the growth (or not) of Gaelic-medium education provision.
 GME is a good example because we all need it; from urban networks to island communities, we all need to grow GME as a necessary (but not in-itself sufficient) institutional support for language revival.